Iron Fist (countermeasure)

 Iron Fist (חץ דורבן, Hetz Dorban, lit.
-"Porcupine Arrow") is a hard-kill active protection system (APS) designed by Israel Military Industries (IMI), with a modular design allowing adaptation to a range of platforms ranging from light utility vehicles to heavy armoured fighting vehicles.
+"Porcupine Arrow") is a hard kill active protection system (APS) designed by Israel Military Industries (IMI), with a modular design allowing adaptation to a range of platforms ranging from light utility vehicles to heavy armoured fighting vehicles.
 The concept was revealed by IMI in 2006 and was expected to enter Israel Defense Forces tests by mid-2007.
 The system has been successfully tested against a wide variety of threats including rocket-propelled grenades, anti-tank guided missiles and tank-fired high-explosive anti-tank (HEAT) ammunition and kinetic energy penetrators.

 It senses incoming threats via a fixed active electronically scanned array radar sensor developed by RADA Electronic Industries and an optional passive infrared detector developed by Elbit's Elisra.
 When a threat is imminent, an explosive projectile interceptor is launched towards it.
 The interceptor explodes very near the threat, destroying or deflecting and destabilizing it by detonating its warhead.
 For this, only the blast effect of the explosive is used.
 The interceptor casing is made of combustible materials so minimal fragmentation is formed in the explosion, helping minimize collateral damage.

+History

 Acquisition of the Iron Fist active protection system was approved in June 2009.
 The system was to be installed on several units of the Namer armoured personnel carrier.

 In November 2010, the Israeli ministry of defense announced the end of funding of the system development.

 In May 2011, the system intercepted kinetic energy penetrators and Metis anti tank missiles during a test in the U.S.

 In early 2013, the MoD tested both the IMI Iron Fist and Rafael Advanced Defense Systems Trophy in a competition to select a single second-generation APS for IDF vehicles.
 Both systems were first-generation standard at the time.
 Both systems were financed concurrently until 2010, when the ministry's participation in funding the Iron Fist was suspended and limited procurement of the Trophy was initiated.
 In 2012, the ministry attempted to combine the two systems into one, utilizing the Iron Fist's interceptor and the Trophy's Elta radar and C3 system.
 Because Rafael would serve as the prime contractor instead of both companies being equal partners, IMI refused to cooperate.
 After 2013 trials, completion of a second-generation APS would be completed within a few years.
 IMI is also trying to market the Iron Fist internationally.